Image

 F-16V (Block 70 & 72)

 Both available as upgrade and newly built aircraft, the F-16V (likely from the nickname Viper), is not easy to distinguish from earlier versions.
-At least, we have not yet been able to find one.
-But maybe that will come in time.
+What we have learned so far is that the Block 70/72s have a rounded bump antenna under the air intake, slightly left of the centreline, next to the blade antenna to the right.

 F-16XL